-Explains your options when defining what it means for an attendee to "complete" your webinar, which is used when calculating its completion rate.
+Explains your options when defining what it means for an attendee to "complete" your webinar or series, which is used when calculating completion and certification rates.

 Completion requirements allow you to define what it means for one of your attendees to “complete” a webinar.
 The potential requirements are watch time, responses to quizzes, and/or the completion of a conversion event.
 Completion is tracked individually for registrants and collectively in your analytics as the completion rate of your webinars.